Skip to main content

 • Overwatering or Low Humidity: Assess soil moisture and correct watering habits.
 Avoid misting the plant to reduce excess surface moisture.

-• Light and Temperature Stress: Relocate the plant to a well-lit spot and ensure stable, warm temperatures above 60°F.
+• Light and Temperature Stress: Relocate the plant to a well-lit spot and ensure stable, warm temperatures above 60°F.- Leaf Spotting: Spots on leaves may indicate fungal infections.
+Remove infected leaves, sanitize tools, and apply neem oil weekly to prevent spread.

 ,